programs-forensic-science-990x358

 Colleges with Forensic Science Degree Programs

-According to the US Bureau of Labor Statistics (BLS 2023), forensic science technicians—one of many possible careers open to professionals in this field—make an average annual salary of $63,740.
-Openings for this group are projected to grow 13 percent between 2022 and 2032—much faster than the national average for all occupations.
+According to the US Bureau of Labor Statistics (BLS 2024), forensic science technician openings are projected to grow 14 percent between 2023 and 2033—more than three times as fast as the national average for all occupations (3 percent).
 The forensic science degree is versatile and can provide access to growth opportunities in a diversity of science-based criminal justice.

 So what kind of skills can one expect to learn in a forensic science program?
 According to the American Academy of Forensic Scientists (AAFS), some of the competencies achieved in these programs include how to: